DataDog/dd-sdk-reactnative/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

--   Version of the SDK
+-   Version of the SDK:
+-   Version of React Native:
 -   `package.json`
 -   `Podfile` and `Podfile.lock`
 -   `android/build.gradle` and `android/app/build.gradle`